none

 (IN PERSON AT CITY OPERA HOUSE & LIVESTREAMED) On Wed.
 May 1, Hampton Sides joins the National Writers Series

-Hampton Sides is an award-winning editor of Outside and the author of the bestselling histories Hellhound on his Trial, Blood and Thunder and Ghost Soldiers.
-He lives in New Mexico with his wife, Anne, and their three sons.
+Hampton Sides is an award-winning editor of Outside and the author of the bestselling histories Hellhound on his Trial, Blood and Thunder and Ghost Soldiers, a World War II narrative that sold over a million copies worldwide and translated into a dozen foreign languages, was the basis for the 2005 Miramax film, The Great Raid.
+He is also a contributor to National Geographic and other magazines.
+He lives in New Mexico with his wife, Anne, and their three college-aged boys—Griffin, McCall, and Graham.

 Tommy Orange